openrails/openrails/Source/Documentation/Manual/physics.rst

   Relay valves may be installed to achieve higher brake cylinder pressures, dynamic brake blending or variable load compensation.
 - ``Wagon(ORTSBrakeRelayValveInshot`` -- Sets the "in-shot" pressure for the relay valve.
-This pressure will be added to the regular output of the relay valve for any application, effectively setting a minimum brake cylinder pressure.
+If set to a positive value, this pressure will be added to the brake cylinder across the entire range of relay valve application.
+If set to a negative value, this pressure will override the brake cylinder pressure only if the relay valve application is lower than this pressure.
+In either case, this sets a minimum brake cylinder pressure.
 Many step down relay valves (ratio less than 1) utilize in-shot to ensure brake cylinders extend fully for light train brake applications.
 - ``Wagon(ORTSEngineBrakeRelayValveRatio`` -- Same as ``ORTSBrakeRelayValveRatio``,
   but for the engine brake.
 - ``Wagon(ORTSEngineBrakeRelayValveInshot`` -- Same as ``ORTSBrakeRelayValveInshot``,